How to Choose the Right Indoor Cycling Bike

 All indoor cycling bikes share a similar and distinctive set of features.
 They all feature a heavy flywheel, a braking system, handlebars with multiple grips, frontally oriented to promote the cycling posture, and a heavy frame reminding of mountain bikes.
 However, every feature has its specifics, and before purchasing a stationary bike, it’s best to know as much as possible about these features.

-Two primarily used braking systems are used in indoor cycling bikes for resistance: friction (or contact) and magnetic.
+Indoor cycling bikes primarily use two braking systems for resistance: friction (or contact) and magnetic.

 However, there are a few drawbacks as well.
 For example, the brake pads may generate squeaking noises, and in this case, they require lubrication.
 The pads also wear out after a while and require replacement.

-Also, a direct-contact braking system doesn’t come with specified resistance levels, which may help you measure your process better.
+Also, a direct-contact braking system doesn’t have specified resistance levels, which may help you measure your process better.
 To adjust resistance, in this case, you tighten a dial until the bike delivers the resistance level that feels adequate for your training.

-When it comes to their drive mechanism, there are also two types of indoor cycling bikes: chain-driven and belt-driven.
+When it comes to their drive mechanism, there are also two indoor cycling bikes: chain-driven and belt-driven.
 Both chain and belt bikes function by the same principle.

 But chain-driven bikes tend to be noisier than belt-driven ones, as the chain may click or emit a more prominent noise as you pedal.
 The sound shouldn’t be loud enough to become an issue, though, and typically can be solved by lubricating the chain periodically.
 On the other hand, as opposed to a belt, a chain is more durable and stretch-free.